 The Festival Legend – “Quality is our Manifesto”

 The Salzburg Festival is unique and is one of the most renowned and important music and theatre festivals in the world.
 From its moment of birth, one value has been explicitly committed to – quality!
 And it has always remained true to this claim.
 International stage stars, art connoisseurs and celebrities from politics, business and art all come together in Salzburg year after year and contribute to a very special atmosphere in the city.
 This “metamorphosis of time” takes place in the spirit of the founding fathers, whose express wish was that “The whole city is a stage” to receive the whole world here in Salzburg.

 This idea of the extraordinary has proved to be viable, as the Salzburg Festival is now one of the most important festivals.
 Even the expectation that audiences from all around the world would be interested in the festival as an “epicentre of extraordinary”, as the current director Markus Hinterhäuser calls it, has also been fulfilled.
-On its 100th anniversary, the The Salzburg Festival will celebrate its 100th birthday, despite the unique circumstances in 2020, with 90 performances.
-The two operatic highlights will be Strauss’ “Elektra” and Mozart’s “Così fan tutte”.
+On its 100th anniversary, the The Salzburg Festival celebrated its birthday with 90 performances in 2020, despite the unique circumstances.
+The two opera highlights were Strauss’s “Elektra” and Mozart’s “Cosi fan tutte”.

 © Tourism Salzburg, Everyman in front of the Cathedral